-In 1901, land in Greenbridge Lane was purchased for building a band room, and the formation of the Boarshurst Brass Band Institute Limited, with the floatation of five shilling shares.
+Not satisfied with the current band room the land in Greenbridge Lane was purchased for building a band room in 1901 and The Boarshurst Brass Band Institute Limited was formed.
 From 1926 to 1930, the band achieved outstanding results under the Professional tuition of J.A.
 Greenwood, and then Charles Anderson, who composed the famous contest march ORB, with which the band won many prizes.

 In 1938 the famous Harry Mortimer was appointed Professional Conductor and expectations were very high, but the war years intervened, and the band room was commandeered by the Home Guard.